 Source

-Note 34: Disposal of businesse es
+Note 34: Disposal of businesses

-In accordance with paragraph 52(e) of AASB 1060, 'discontinued operation to be presented as a separate line item in the statement of profit or loss a comprehensive income.
-AASB 1060 does not contain an explicit requirement of the information about 'discontinued operations' or disposals of business included for general illustrative purposes only. and other ment to disclose
+In accordance with paragraph 52(e) of AASB 1060, 'discontinued operations' is required to be presented as a separate line item in the statement of profit or loss and other comprehensive income.
+AASB 1060 does not contain an explicit requirement to disclose other information about 'discontinued operations' or disposals of businesses.
+This note is included for general illustrative purposes only.

-During the financial year, the group disposed of Business X. Details of the out below: e disposal are set
+During the financial year, the group disposed of Business X. Details of the out below: disposal are set

 AASB 1060.31(e) Business K (\$)

-Consideration received: '
+Consideration received:

 Cash 280,000

 Deferred consideration 75,000

 Total consideration 355,000

 Assets and liabilities disposed:

 Cash and cash equivalents 1,493

 Receivables 9,533

 Inventories 11,682

 Payables (9,819)

 Other assets and/or liabilities [describe]

 Net assets disposed 12,889

 Net cash inflow on disposal of businesses:

-The net cash inflow on disposal of Business X was \$278,507 (being the creceived, less cash and cash equivalents disposed). ash consideration
+The net cash inflow on disposal of Business X was \$278,507 (being the case received, less cash and cash equivalents disposed). sh consideration